fatal-exception/vagrant-swarm/README.md

-A speedy way to create a Docker Swarm standalone(legacy) cluster, with consul discovery backend
+A speedy way to create a Docker Swarm standalone(legacy) cluster, with consul discovery backend.

 ### Start consul
 ```